api-hub-777/1.web.app/docs/config.md

 </vue-cmp>
 </div>

+Here are some services limits by the [Spark Plan](https://firebase.google.com/pricing?authuser=0).Thank you for your compassion.

 ## It use Markdown as a Quasar component

  QMarkdown is a Quasar component as well as a [Quasar App Extension](https://v1.quasar.dev/app-extensions/introduction).